lubuntu-team/manual/source/2/2.4/2.4.2/Featherpad.rst

 To make the text all lowercase first select it with the mouse press then :kbd:`Control + Shift +L` or :menuselection:`Edit --> To Lowercase`.
 To make the text all uppercase select it first then  press :kbd:`Control + Shift +U` or :menuselection:`Edit --> To Uppercase`.
 To alphabetize your lines first select it then :menuselection:`Edit --> Sort Lines`.
 To sort the opposite way first select the lines then :menuselection:`Edit --> Sort Lines Reversely`.

 To print a text :menuselection:`File --> Print` or press :kbd:`control + p`.
 To change which printer you use have use the :guilabel:`Name` field.
 To get more options for printing press the :guilabel:`Options` button.
 To change how many copies to print change the number in the :guilabel:`Copies` field.
+To print on a certain range of pages use the :guilabel:`Pages From` field to choose a range of pages.

 .. image:: featherpad.png
   :width: 80%